 - The company must provide you with at least 60 days to file a claim.

 - The company must acknowledge the receipt of your claim, in writing, within 15 days after they

-- The company, within 30 days of receiving your claim, must offer you a settlement in writing.
+- The company, within 30 days of receiving your claim, must pay, decline, or make a firm compromise settlement offer.

 If you cannot resolve a dispute with your moving company, contact the PUCO at (800) 686-PUCO (7826) or file a complaint online.